Below are the answers to some frequently asked questions:

 Campaign Against Living Miserably (CALM) 0800 585858

-You can also access coaching through access to work.
+You may also be able to access talking therapy through Access to Work.
 We have more information on Access to Work on this page of our website.

 It may also be worth finding out if there is a local ADHD support group in your area.
 A quick google search should bring up any close to you.